amtep/tiger/README.md

 ## How to configure

-You can place a file `ck3-tiger.conf` (or `vic3-tiger.conf` or `imperator.conf`) in your mod directory.
+You can place a file `ck3-tiger.conf` (or `vic3-tiger.conf` or `imperator.conf`) in your mod's directory.
 You can use it to select which languages to check localizations for, and to suppress messages about things you don't want to fix.

 There is a sample [`ck3-tiger.conf`](ck3-tiger.conf) file, [`vic3-tiger.conf`](vic3-tiger.conf) file, and [`imperator-tiger.conf`](imperator-tiger.conf) file in the release, with an explanation of what goes in it.
 There is also a [guide](filter.md).